Paul Maas (classical scholar): Biography

-He studied classical philology at the universities of Berlin and Munich, receiving his doctorate in 1903 under Ulrich von Wilamowitz.
-In 1910 he obtained his habilitation and in 1920 became professor at the University of Berlin.
-In 1930 he was appointed chair of classical philology at the University of Königsberg.
-In 1934 he was forced into retirement by the Nazi government due to his Jewish ancestry, and in 1939 he emigrated to Great Britain, where he taught classes at Oxford University and collaborated with the Clarendon Press.
+He studied classical philology at the Friedrich Wilhelm University of Berlin and the Ludwig-Maximilians-Universität München, receiving his doctorate in 1903 under Ulrich von Wilamowitz.
+In 1910, he obtained his habilitation and in 1920 became professor at the Friedrich Wilhelm University of Berlin.
+In 1930, he was appointed chair of classical philology at the University of Königsberg.
+In 1934, he was forced into retirement by the Nazi government due to his Jewish ancestry.
+Maas’s close friends Enoch Powell and Bruno Snell helped secure him a visa to Great Britain after the University of Brussels refused to give him a job because they said he was a “extremist nationalist”, which was ready in January 1939.
+Maas left in August 1939 to England where he taught classes at the University of Oxford and collaborated with the Clarendon Press.
 During his first Oxford years, he lodged with jurist Fritz Schulz and his wife.

 After his death, he was buried at Wolvercote Cemetery's Jewish section in Oxford.

 Research activity

-His research interests lied mainly in textual criticism of Greek literature — poetry in particular — and on the theory of textual criticism.
+His research interests lied mainly in textual criticism of Greek literature—poetry in particular—and on the theory of textual criticism.
 He also wrote on Greek paleography and on the transmission and the reception of the classics through the Middle Ages and the Byzantine millennium.

-Unlike most of his colleagues, he produced a relatively small number of critical editions: of a collection of Byzantine liturgical poetry; of Apollonius Dyscolus' treatise "On pronouns"; and of Romanos the Melodist's poems, with Greek scholar C. A. Trypanis.
+Unlike most of his colleagues, he produced a relatively small number of critical editions: of a collection of Byzantine liturgical poetry; of Apollonius Dyscolus's treatise "On pronouns"; and of Romanos the Melodist's poems, with Greek scholar C. A. Trypanis.

 He wrote extensively on Nonnus of Panopolis, although most of his conjectures and observations he never published and only wrote on the margins of the editions by Arthur Ludwich and Rudolf Keydell he owned.
 He produced similar works on Apollonius of Rhodes, Athenaeus, and Herodotus.
 Classical scholar Willy Theiler once observed that Maas's printed contributions to classical philology must be multiplied by ten, because most of Maas's reflections and thoughts were not published by him and still are not.

 His most famous work is the "Textkritik" (1927), a concise theoretical handbook of textual criticism.
 It has been translated into many languages.
 He also wrote a handbook of "Greek metre" (1923) and the handwritten notes for his unpublished "Byzantinische Metrik" have recently been discovered at Copenhagen.

 His articles were collected by Wolfgang Buchwald in 1973.